OstlerDev/PopcornTV/readme.md

 ## IRC

 Have a burning question that you need answered, or just want to chat with the developers?
-The developers and some bug testers are hanging on IRC at #popcorntime on Freenode ([Click here if you do not have an IRC Client](http://webchat.freenode.net/?channels=PopcornTV)).
+The developers and some bug testers are hanging on IRC at #PopcornTV on Freenode ([Click here if you do not have an IRC Client](http://webchat.freenode.net/?channels=PopcornTV)).

 We do always reply, though sometimes it takes a little longer to respond if we are watching movies or coding.